 Congratulations on considering purchasing property in Irish Beach.
-It offers a rare opportunity to own a parcel of land and be able to build a custom retirement or vacation home near the coast in California.
-The subdivision was created in the mid 1960’s as roads to the coast improved, with soon thereafter the California Coastal Commission was established, restricting any such future type subdivisions.
+It offers a rare opportunity to own a parcel of land and be able to build a custom fulltime or vacation home near the coast in California.
+The subdivision was created in the mid 1960’s as roads to the coast improved.
+Soon thereafter the California Coastal Commission was established, restricting any such future type subdivisions.

 - There are Codes, Covenants and Restrictions (CC&Rs) that are recorded against each parcel in the Irish Beach subdivision that affect the design, construction and use of homes.
 Please be sure to read these.

 - This early subdivision map was made without a dedicated view consideration for each parcel.
 The view a lot has now may not be guaranteed in the future, just as construction of your new home and the effect it has on existing and potential home views is a negotiated aspect of the New Home Construction review and approval process.